krish512/Dockerfiles/README.md

 # README #

-A set of docker files for most common applications
+A set of optimized docker files for most common applications

 ### What is this repository for? ###

-* Quick summary: Contains optimized dockerfiles for various use cases like applications written in NodeJS, Typescript, Angular 4+ with NodeJS, etc.
+* Quick summary: Contains optimized dockerfiles for various use cases like applications written in NodeJS, Typescript, Java JAR app, etc.

 * Version 0.1